 Failte was a very lovely host!
 Although we never met in person, since she was away over sea, she cared from remote, giving us all necessary directions and made us feel welcome even before we arrived.
 We've met her mother, a very kind person, too, at her place to greet us the next day and tell us about local oppurtunities, like an irish music evening in the pub next village.
 The cosy apartment is small but very comfortable in a scenic setting with the lovely beach in close vicinity.
 Thank you very much for this wonderful experience!

 This host has 3 reviews for other properties.View Other Reviews

 I am a nature enthusiast, artist and mother.
 Love meeting people from different places and swapping stories.
-Have trotted around the globe for a bit and have a great love for West Africa, but am quite content here in Ireland too.
-Can't beat the weather.
+Have trotted around the globe for a bit and have a great love for West Africa.
+I split my time between Ireland and New York.

 Safe spot for swimming with a lovely little harbour.Waterford

 Wonderful Irish pub in this village called Harneys.
 They aslo have a shop attached to the pub.
 They have traditional sessions in the back room every Tuesday night around 10pm.Waterford